aninternetof/reche/README.md

 # Description

-Automatically set your MacOs background to track a Tumblr feed.
+Automatically set your MacOS background to track a Tumblr feed.

 # Installation and Usage